The complete list of properties and methods implemented by accessible elements.

 NSAccessibility—that best matches your element’s behavior.

-NSDrawer) provide a default implementation for all the properties and methods listed in this protocol.
+NSDrawer provide a default implementation for all the properties and methods listed in this protocol.
 However, if you create a custom subclass that adopts one of the role-specific protocols, the compiler may ask you to reimplement some of the protocol’s accessor or action methods.
-By forcing you to reimplement these methods, the compiler helps ensure that your custom subclass provides accurate information to the accessibility clients.
+By forcing you to reimplement these methods, the compiler ensures your custom subclass provides accurate information to the accessibility clients.

 If your custom user interface element does not inherit from